jordhor/grecaptcha/README.md

 <script src="grecaptcha-helper.min.js"></script>
 ```

 We declare a `div` as a container where google will render the component, with a class `g-recaptcha` that we'll use only for DOM selection purposes.
 We use another parent `div` as the component's wrapper for validation purposes as well.
 The classes `ctr-valid` and `ctr-invalid` are established depending on whether the validation has been passed.
-In order to establish different classes names we can use the options passed in constructor function ([see below for details](#Constructor-options "constructor options") ).

 ```css
 .recaptcha {
     margin: 20px 0px 10px;